johannesnoordanus/svg2gcode/README.md

 ```
  - drawing objects - within the composer - must be converted to a```path```to be translated to a gcode sequence
  - also, image objects should **not** be converted to a ```path```
- - images must be included within the .svg file (not linked) and be base64 encoded.
+ - images must be linked or embedded using base64.
  - images can be in several formats (my tests included ```.png``` and  ```.jpg``` image files)